-Consider the following case study.
+Consider the following case study

 In 1987, Angela Carder was diagnosed as having terminal cancer of the lung.
-She was twenty-five weeks pregnant and it was expected that she would only survive a week.
+She was twentyfive weeks pregnant and it was expected that she would only survive a week.

 Angela had lived under the shadow of cancer since she was thirteen, but had thought herself to be in remission when she planned her pregnancy.
 Whilst insisting that her own comfort must be the primary consideration, she agreed in principle to consent to any treatment that might enhance the survival prospects of her baby.
 Her husband, parents and physician were in full agreement with these wishes.

 Almost a week later, she refused her consent for caesarean section and the hospital decided to seek legal advice.
 Angela believed that it was unlikely that such an immature fetus would survive, and that if it did it would be likely to suffer multiple disabilities.
 Emmet Sullivan, the judge appointed to the case, decided that the pivotal issue was the fetus's chances of survival and what was in its best interests granted its mother's terminal condition.
 He ordered the caesarean section to take place.
 Angela still refused to consent so Sullivan again listened to both counsels but reaffirmed his original decision.

 Less than one hour later and with the section planned to occur within fifteen minutes, Angela's counsel argued that the operation would foreshorten her life and was not therefore in her best interests.
 Against this it was argued that she had no interests and she was dying.

 Sullivan cut across the ensuing argument by asking who had the best chances of surviving, the mother or the child.
 The answer was that the baby did and so he again ordered the operation to take place.
 The non-viable fetus died two hours after the caesarean was performed.

 Angela died two days later.
 At no point in the proceedings did Sullivan speak to Angela personally.
 In 1990, two appeal hearings later, the District of Columbia Court of Appeal reversed Sullivan's decision, not for the benefit of Angela, but to avoid setting a precedent for future cases.
-Was the coercion of Angela Carder ethically justifiable?
+11 Was the coercion of Angela Carder ethically justifiable?
 Explain your answer.

-&lt;sup>10 H.Draper, 'Women, Forced Caesareans and Antenatal Responsibilities' Journal of Medical Ethics, Vol. 22 No. 6, 1996, pp. 327-333 [available online via University Ibirary / see entry in library catalogue]
+H.Draper, 'Women, Forced Caesareans and Antenatal Responsibilities' Journal of Medical Ethics (1996) 22 [6] pp. 327-333 [available online via University library]

-Suppose the details of the case were different; perhaps the treatment required was a blood transfusion, the woman was not terminally ill, or the woman was over 30 weeks pregnant.
-What impact would these different circumstances have on your opinion of whether coercion is justifiable?
+a blood transfusio ils of the case were different; perhaps the treatment required was on, the woman was not terminally ill, or the woman was over 30 What impact would these different circumstances have on your er coercion is justifiable?
 Again, explain your answer.

-Research this issue of attempts to force caesarian sections on women who do not consent to them [there are a number of commentaries both legal and ethical in this area which you may wish to read - use the further reading below to guide you].
+Research this issue of attempts to force caesarean sections on pregnant individuals who do not consent to them [there are a number of commentaries both legal and ethical in this area which you may wish to read - use the further reading below to guide you].
 Do you think that it is possible to create policy to deal with this issue adequately?
 Explain your answer.

-The numbers of caesarean sections performed in hospitals is increasing due not only to recommendations by health professionals to accept this option but often women request a caesarean section either in what they believe to be the best interests of their child or for their own best interests (e.g. to preserve their pelvic floor).
-If we should respect pregnant women's autonomy should we respect their choice to give birth by caesarean section?
+The numbers of caesarean sections performed in hospitals is increasing due not only to recommendations by health professionals to accept this option but often they are requested by pregnant individuals either in what they believe to be the best interests of their child or for their own best interests (e.g. to preserve their pelvic floor).
+12 If we should respect a pregnant individual's autonomy should we respect their choice to give birth by caesarean section?
 Explain your answer.

-&lt;sup>11 James Gallagher, 'Women can choose Caesarean birth' BBC News Online November 2011 [available online at: www.bbc.co.uk/ news/health-15840743]
+James Gallagher, 'Women can choose Caesarean birth' BBC News Online November 2011[available online at: www.bbc.co.uk/ news/health-15840743]